Semi-classical spectral asymptotics of Toeplitz operators on CR manifolds: Introduction

 \section{Introduction}

 The study of reproducing kernels in several complex variables plays an important role in several fields of mathematics.
-The Szeg\H{o} kernel is is the reproducing kernel of the space of $L^2$ CR functions on a CR manifold.
-Our starting point is a fundamental result by Boutet de Monvel--Sj\"ostrand \cite{BS75}*{(1.5) Th\'eor\`eme}, showing that the Szeg\H{o} kernel of a compact, strictly pseudoconvex CR manifold of dimension greater or equal to five is a complex Fourier integral operator (see \eqref{eq:PiFIO}).
-This result has many applications in complex geometry and geometric or deformation quantization.
-It can be used to produce many smooth CR functions and leads to a global CR embedding theorem by Boutet de Monvel~\cite{Bou75}: If $X$ is a compact strictly pseudoconvex CR manifold of dimension greater or equal to five, then there are smooth CR functions $f_1,\ldots,f_N\in\cC^\infty(X)$ such that the map
+The Szeg\H{o} kernel is is the reproducing kernel of the space of square integrable CR functions on a CR manifold.
+Our starting point is a fundamental result by Boutet de Monvel--Sj\"ostrand \cite[(1.5) Th\'eor\`eme]{BouSj75}, showing that the Szeg\H{o} kernel of a compact strictly pseudoconvex CR manifold of dimension greater or equal to five is a complex Fourier integral operator (see \eqref{eq:PiFIO}).
+This result has many applications in complex geometry and geometric quantization.
+It can be used to produce many smooth CR functions and is related to a global CR embedding theorem by Boutet de Monvel~\cite{Bou75}, cf.~also \cite[\S 12]{ChSh01}, stating that for a compact strictly pseudoconvex CR manifold $X$ of dimension greater or equal to five there are global smooth CR functions $f_1,\ldots,f_N$ such that the map

 is an embedding.
-Boutet de Monvel's embedding theorem is a first general embedding theorem for CR manifolds.
-For the study of more sophisticated CR geometry problems, such as the stability of CR structures or spherical CR embeddings, we need to refine the embedding theorem, since it is hard to describe the map \eqref{e-gue221208yyd} concretely.
-In complex geometry, similar problems were well-studied based on semi-classical Bergman kernel asymptotic expansions~\cites{Cat99,DLM06, HM14CAG, MM07, Ze98} and the Kodaira embedding theorem.
-Therefore, we believe it is important to have a semiclassical version of the Boutet de Monvel and Sj\"ostrand's result and a Kodaira type embedding theorem on strictly pseudoconvex CR manifolds.
-Our approach is to use weighted spectral projections of a Toeplitz operator, involving packages of eigenvalues indexed by a a semiclassical parameter $k$ and drifting to the right on the real axis when $k\to+\infty$.
-In the following, we briefly sketch out our approach and formulate the main results.
+Boutet de Monvel's embedding theorem is of very general nature.
+For the study of specific CR geometry problems, such as the stability of CR structures or the existence of spherical CR embeddings, we need to refine the embedding theorem, and find adapted embeddings \eqref{e-gue221208yyd}.
+In K\"ahler geometry similar problems have been well studied using semi-classical Bergman kernel asymptotic expansions~\cite{Cat99,DLM06, HM14, MM07, Zel98} and the Kodaira embedding theorem.
+Therefore, we believe it is important to consider a semiclassical version of the Boutet de Monvel and Sj\"ostrand's result and a Kodaira-type embedding theorem for strictly pseudoconvex CR manifolds.
+In this paper, we achieve these semi-classical theorems by studying the weighted spectral projections of first-order elliptic self-adjoint Toeplitz operators involving packages of eigenvalues indexed by a semi-classical parameter $k$ drifting to the right on the real axis when $k\to+\infty$, cf.~Theorem \ref{thm:ExpansionMain}.
+In the following we will formulate the most important results.